Polk County, Minnesota

 Polk County is a county in the northwestern part of the U.S. state of Minnesota.
-The population was 31,192 at the 2020 census, and was estimated to be 30,413 in 2024.
+The population was 31,192 at the 2020 census, and was estimated at 30,413 in 2024.
 The county seat is Crookston and the largest city is East Grand Forks.

-Polk County is part of the Grand Forks, ND-MN metropolitan statistical area.
+Polk County is part of the Grand Forks metropolitan statistical area.

 History

 In one of its early acts as a state entity, the Minnesota Legislature created the county on July 20, 1858, but did not organize it at that time.
-The county was named for the 11th president of the United States, James Knox Polk, who signed the congressional act that organized the Minnesota Territory.
+The county was named for the 11th president of the United States, James K. Polk, who signed the congressional act that organized the Minnesota Territory.
 The county was organized in 1872 and 1873, with the newly settled community of Crookston as the county seat.

 Geography

 Polk County lies on Minnesota's border with North Dakota (across the Red River).
 The Red Lake River flows west through the upper central part of the county, discharging into the Red at Grand Forks.
 The county terrain consists of low, rolling hills, devoted to agriculture.
 The county slopes to the west and north, with its highest point near its southeast corner, at 1519 ft above sea level.

-According to the United States Census Bureau, the county has a total area of 1997.791 sqmi, of which 1970.999 sqmi is land and 26.792 sqmi (1.34%) is water.
-It is the 8th largest county in Minnesota by total area.
+According to the United States Census Bureau, the county has an area of 1997.791 sqmi, of which 1970.999 sqmi is land and 26.792 sqmi (1.34%) is water.
+It is Minnesota's 8th-largest county by area.